Health and safety define any efficient work environment. Fort Knox, Kentucky, in particular, has a lot to be proud of.

 A well-known resource for American armed forces, Fort Knox is keen to the need for reliable communication and logistical efficiency for people both stateside and abroad.
 Safety is a clear priority at this operations base.
 But with more than 30,000 to serve, its utility system needs to remain operational at all times and under any conditions.

-Fort Knox started working with Veolia to increase efficiency.
-It was recently recognized by the Federal Occupational Health and Safety Administration (OSHA) with Star status, the highest honor of the Voluntary Protection Program (VPP).
+Fort Knox wanted to increase efficiency.
+Recently, it was recognized by the Federal Occupational Health and Safety Administration (OSHA) with Star status, the highest honor of the Voluntary Protection Program (VPP).

 Safety at the National Level